-IP TAKE: The Cheney Foundation accepts unsolicited grant proposals from organizations in the Chicago metropolitan area four times per year.
-This is a great foundation for arts nonprofits, large and small, to get support for a specific program.
+IP TAKE: This is a great foundation for arts nonprofits, large and small, to get support for a specific program.
 But keep in mind that general operating support and unrestricted support are rare.

 The Elizabeth F. Cheney Foundation’s grantmaking program supports musical and theater arts, dance, museums, public television, and radio media.
-To encourage a rich civic culture, the foundation is interested in supporting artistic programs for both performance and presentation.
+To encourage a rich civic culture, the foundation supports artistic programs for both performance and presentation.
 The most common grantees include musical performance organizations, theater and dance companies, historical societies, and museums.
-In general, the Board of Directors looks for organizations that are “rigorously engaged with their craft and which are supported by a solid management structure.”
+In general, the board of directors looks for organizations that are “rigorously engaged with their craft and which are supported by a solid management structure.”

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)